TrainWeb.org Facebook Page

 Map: PG 12 E 2 Topographic Maps

-Marty Hager kindly contributed these two photos of a wreck and cleanup near Riverdale.
+Marty Hager kindly contributed two photos of a wreck and cleanup near Riverdale.
 Of this photo, Marty writes:

 I'm pretty certain it was winter of '72-73.
 It is looking north from the Rt 410 overpass.
 This was a string of covered hoppers carrying corn heading for Baltimore.
 I remember that as the corn began to rot the entire area smelled like the inside of a port-a-potty for a while.
 It was around that time that a succession of accidents happened around the Riverdale-Hyattsville area.